ilovehotcakes/VLAD-in-OpenCV/README.md

 # VLAD in OpenCV

 ## Introduction
-This is an OpenCV implementation of Hervé Jégou, Matthijs Douze, Cordelia Schmid, and Patrick Pérez’s work titled "Aggregating local descriptors into a compact representation".
+This is an OpenCV implementation in C++ of Hervé Jégou, Matthijs Douze, Cordelia Schmid, and Patrick Pérez’s CBIR system.
 They try to solve the problem of retreiving image from a large database while maintaining efficiency, accuracy, and low memory usage.
 The paper utilizes techniques like Bag-of-words, Fisher Kernel, PCA, kNN search.
-It is a very well written paper and I would recommend anyone to read it.
+It is a very good paper and I would recommend anyone to read it.

+## Reference
+Jegou, H., Perronnin, F., Douze, M., Sanchez, J., Perez, P., & Schmid, C. (2012).
+Aggregating Local Image Descriptors into Compact Codes.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 34(9), 1704-1716.

 ## Support